Nature's Variety Prairie Homestyle Review

 Then we have calcium carbonate.
 Calcium carbonate is a naturally occurring mineral supplement.
 Although it's often used as a dietary calcium supplement, it can also be used as a preservative or color retainer.

 Moving on, we have natural flavor.
 The usage of natural flavor to improve palatability is fairly common practice in dog food products.

 Moving on with this review, we have sunflower oil.
 Sunflower oil is an omega-6 fatty acid source.
 Unlike other oils (flax, canola, etc), sunflower oil does not provide omega-3 fatty acids; However, the balancing omega-3 fatty acids are most likely supplied by another oil or fat source.

 The next ingredient in this review is sodium phosphate.
 Sodium phosphate is a generic term used for salts of sodium and phosphate.
 It is most likely used as a emulsifier, thickening agent, or leavening agent.

 The remaining ingredients in this Prairie Homestyle recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
 This is an excellent property because meat based protein contains all of the necessary amino acids required by dogs.
 In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.

 In summary, we recognize that this product does not contain any artificial colors, artificial preservatives, or anonymous meat ingredients.

-The official PawDiet rating for Prairie Homestyle Cans Pork and Sweet Potato Stew is 3.5 out of 5.
+The official PawDiet rating for Prairie Homestyle Pork & Sweet Potato Stew is 3.5 out of 5.